≥90% of participants will know how to manage pain appropriately.

 An x-ray demonstrates moderate arthritic changes in both knees.
-The patient is unwilling to consider the surgery of her knees.
+The patient is unwilling to consider the surgery on her knees.

 The prescriber offers tramadol immediate-release 25 mg in the morning, which is titrated every three days in 25 mg increments as distinct doses to 100 mg/day (25 mg four times a day).
-Pain control was still not adequate, and the dose was then increased by 25 mg every three days to 50 mg every 6 hours.
+Pain control was still inadequate, and the dose increased from 25 mg every three days to 50 mg every 6 hours.

 Hydromorphone can be given orally, rectally, subcutaneously, intramuscularly, or intravenously.
-The oral medication comes in standard and extended release forms.
-The standard form is used for moderate to severe pain and is often dosed 2 to 4 mg tablets every 4-6 hours.
-The oral liquid is typically dosed 2.5 to 10 mg every 3 to 6 hours.
+The oral medication comes in standard and extended-release forms.
+The standard form is used for moderate to severe pain and is often dosed with 2 to 4 mg tablets every 4-6 hours.
+The oral liquid is typically dosed with 2.5 to 10 mg every 3 to 6 hours.
 Parental and oral doses are not equivalent.
 The parenteral dose is five times more potent than the oral dose.
-The long-acting form (Exalgo®) is used for opioid-tolerant patients who have chronic severe pain.
+The long-acting form (Exalgo®) is used for opioid-tolerant patients with chronic severe pain.
 It is dosed 8-64 mg once a day.

 Methadone can be given intravenously, subcutaneously, intramuscularly, or orally.
-The oral dose is started in the opioid naïve patient at 2.5 every 8-12 hours.
-Methadone is a high-risk drug to lead to overdose.
+The oral dose is started in the opioid-naïve patient at 2.5 every 8-12 hours.
+Methadone is a high-risk drug that leads to overdose.
 It has a half-life of up to five days and may accumulate in the body.
-Methadone may also prolong the QT interval leading to cardiac arrhythmias, especially at doses higher than 120 mg a day.
-Methadone should be used for severe pain that has not been responsive to other agents and only by clinicians with specific training in the use of methadone.
+Methadone may also prolong the QT interval leading to cardiac arrhythmias, especially at doses higher than 120 mg daily.
+Methadone should be used for severe pain that has not been responsive to other agents and only by clinicians with specific training in using methadone.
 Methadone is also used in detoxification.

 Propoxyphene has been taken off the US market as it has been linked with fatal cardiac arrhythmias.
-Meperidine is not recommended as a first line agent for chronic pain as it is associated with high rates of central nervous system toxicity.
+Meperidine is not recommended as a first-line agent for chronic pain as it is associated with high central nervous system toxicity rates.

-In 1970, section 812 of the Controlled Substance Act was enacted, which lists substances that are controlled.31 The list describes basic or parent chemicals that may be classified as controlled substances.
-The Controlled Substance Act divides the drugs and other substances into five schedules, which is updated annually here.
+In 1970, section 812 of the Controlled Substance Act was enacted, which lists controlled substances (DEA, 2020).
+The list describes basic or parent chemicals that may be classified as controlled substances.
+The Controlled Substance Act divides the drugs and other substances into five schedules, which are updated annually here.

 Schedule I controlled substances have no accepted medical use in the United States, have a high potential for abuse, and lack safety data.
 Substances in this class include heroin, marijuana, 3,4-methylenedioxymethamphetamine ("Ecstasy"), and lysergic acid diethylamide (LSD).

 Schedule III or IIIN substances have less abuse potential than those substances that are Schedule I or II.
 They are at high risk for psychological dependence and low to moderate risk of physical dependence.
-Examples of medications in this class include buprenorphine (Suboxone®) and products that have less than 90 milligrams of codeine per dosage unit, such as Tylenol® with Codeine.
-Medications that are considered Schedule IIIN include: anabolic steroids such as Depo-Testosterone and ketamine.
+Examples of medications in this class include buprenorphine (Suboxone®) and products with less than 90 milligrams of codeine per dosage unit, such as Tylenol® with Codeine.
+Medications considered Schedule IIIN include: anabolic steroids such as Depo-Testosterone and ketamine.

 Schedule IV controlled substances have a lower potential for abuse when compared to Schedule III controlled substances.
 Examples of medications in this class include benzodiazepines, midazolam (Versed), modafinil (Provigil®), tramadol (Ultram®), and carisoprodol (Soma®).

 Schedule V controlled substances have a low abuse potential relative to Schedule IV substances.
-Examples of medications in this class include cough preparations that contain less than 200 milligrams of codeine per 100 milliliters or per 100 grams such as Robitussin® AC, lacosamide (Vimpat®), and pregabalin (Lyrica®).
+Examples of medications in this class include cough preparations containing less than 200 milligrams of codeine per 100 milliliters or 100 grams, such as Robitussin®, AC, lacosamide (Vimpat®), and pregabalin (Lyrica®).

-The Controlled Substance Act regulates five classes of medications: anabolic steroids, depressants, hallucinogens, narcotics, and stimulants.
-Each class has different properties and substances in each class typically produce similar effects.
+The Controlled Substance Act regulates five medications: anabolic steroids, depressants, hallucinogens, narcotics, and stimulants.
+Each class has different properties, and substances in each class typically produce similar effects.
 Most controlled substances alter mood, feeling, or thought due to their effect on the central nervous system.
-Medications likely to produce euphoria are more likely to be abused, but medications may be abused to aid in sleep, reduce pain, reduce anxiety, reduce depression, and improve energy.
+Medications that produce euphoria are more likely to be abused, but medications may be abused to aid in sleep, reduce pain, reduce anxiety, reduce depression, and improve energy.

 To prevent prescription drug abuse, the clinician needs to ensure:

 The patient's risk should be assessed, and contraindications should be immediately identified.
-Absolute contraindications to opioids include acute diversion, previous use of opioids that were discontinued from side effects, intolerance or ineffectiveness despite adequate dosing, uncontrolled suicide risk, psychiatric instability, severe respiratory instability, diagnosed non-nicotine substance use disorder, or use of a medication that can produce life-limiting drug-drug interactions.32
+Absolute contraindications to opioids include acute diversion, previous use of opioids that were discontinued from side effects, intolerance or ineffectiveness despite adequate dosing, uncontrolled suicide risk, psychiatric instability, severe respiratory instability, diagnosed non-nicotine substance use disorder, or use of a medication that can produce life-limiting drug-drug interactions (ICSI., 2017).

-When taking a patient history document, the opioid currently prescribed, its dose, the frequency of use, and the duration of use.
+When taking a patient history document, the opioid currently prescribed, its dose, frequency, and duration of use.
 It is important to query the state prescription drug monitoring program (PDMP) to confirm the patient’s report of prescription use.
 Also, it is important to contact past providers to obtain medical records.

 Multiple tools are available to evaluate opioid risk.
 The Opioid Risk Tool is a tool that is used in primary care to screen adults for the risk of aberrant behaviors when they are prescribed opioids for chronic pain.
 It is a copyrighted tool, encompasses five questions, and takes about one minute to use.
-It classifies a patient as low, moderate, or high risk to abuse opioids.
+It classifies a patient as having a low, moderate, or high risk of abusing opioids.
 Those who are high risk have a high likelihood of aberrant drug-related behavior.
 It is not validated in individuals without pain.
-The five questions include asking about family and personal history of substance abuse (alcohol, prescription drugs or illegal drugs), age (risk is 16-45 years old), psychological disease, and history of preadolescence sexual abuse.
+The five questions include family and personal history of substance abuse (alcohol, prescription drugs or illegal drugs), age (risk is 16-45 years old), psychological disease, and history of preadolescence sexual abuse.
 The questions are scored with different points assigned for each question, which is variable between men and women, and the total score is tallied.
-The patient is placed in low, moderate, or high risk.
+The patient is placed at low, moderate, or high risk.

-Regular follow up is important and should occur at a minimum of every three months.
+Regular follow-up is important and should occur a minimum of every three months.
 When assessing the pain patient, the five A’s should be assessed: analgesia, addiction, activities of daily living, adherence, and adverse effects.
-Part of follow up should be urine drug testing, which can be used to detect medication adherence as well as illicit and non-prescription drug use.
+Part of the follow-up should be urine drug testing, which can be used to detect medication adherence and illicit and non-prescription drug use.
 It is critical that the clinician adequately document any interactions with patients, assessments, results of testing, and treatment plans.

 Written treatment agreements, which should be used between prescribers and patients when controlled substances are used, help guide the conversation between patient and prescriber.
 It discusses expectations, the risks, and the monitoring that will occur to limit the complications of controlled substances (See table below).